-We conducted all experiments at least three times.
-Descriptive data consisted of mean $\pm$ SD (p < 0.05).
-The Shapiro-Wilk test verified data normality, and ANOVA and Tukey's post hoc tests determined differences between the expression of cell surface markers, cell proliferation, efficiency in the formation of colonies, and concentration of alkaline phosphatase.
-Student's t test established differences in the percentage of positive cells for expression of typical stem cell markers.
-Data analysis was performed with SPSS software, 20.0 version 20.0 (IBM, New York, USA).
+All experiments were repeated at least three times.
+Data are presented as the mean \pm SD.
+Statistically significant values were defined when p < 0.05.
+By means of the Shapiro-Wilk test, the normality of the data was verified, by means of ANOVA and Tukey's post hoc test, the differences between the expression of cell surface markers, cell proliferation, efficiency in the formation of colonies and the concentration of alkaline phosphatase.
+Student's T test was used to determine differences in the percentage of cells positive for the expression of typical stem cell markers.
+For all the analyses, the SPSS version 20.0 program (IBM, New York, USA) was used.